Meet Andrew Beeler

 Upon his commission, Andrew reported to USS CHANCELLORSVILLE (CG 62).
 Initially assigned as the Main Propulsion Officer where he led 25 Sailors in the maintenance, repair and operation of seven gas turbine engines and associate equipment, Andrew was selected to become the Combat Information Center Officer as the ship transferred to the US Naval Base in Yokosuka, Japan.
 While onboard CHANCELLORSVILLE, Andrew was deployed to the South and East China Sea multiple times including during the US response to the United Nations Tribunal hearings on Chinese claims in the South China Sea.
 Andrew watched as the Chinese continued to grow their military presence under a failing Chinese foreign policy.

 In late 2016, Andrew was promoted and transferred to USS DECATUR (DDG 73) homeported out of San Diego, California.
 Andrew led 20 Sailors in the operation and maintenance of the multi-million dollar Aegis Weapon System and was the leader of the ship’s Air and Ballistic Missile Defense programs.
 While onboard, DECATUR deployed to the South China Sea and the Middle Eastern areas of operation.
 During this deployment, Andrew navigated the ship during sensitive operations involving unsafe and unprofessional interactions with a Chinese warship grabbing national and international attention.
-During the encounter, Andrew avoided an imminent collision with the Chinese warship after it made aggressive maneuvers to deter DECATUR from passing claimed Chinese islands.
+During the encounter, Andrew gave the order to avoid an imminent collision with the Chinese warship after it made aggressive maneuvers to deter DECATUR from passing claimed Chinese islands.

 Andrew is photographed with his parents (Stephen + Lynne) sisters (Chelsea and Lindsey).